 The whole point of getting mechanical keyboards is that you can customize them to your heart’s content.

 Some people prefer heavier keyboards for various reasons.
-For instance, they are heavy-handed while gaming, which will move the keyboard.
-Not only is this distracting, but it also makes the experience of using the keyboard unpleasant.
+For instance, they are heavy-handed while gaming, which will move it.
+Not only is this distracting, but it also makes the experience of using it unpleasant.

 Others prefer to change the sound profile of the keyboard as they don’t like how the keys sound with the stock case.
 This can be noticeable when you bottom out the keys, i.e., you push the keys all the way down.

-One way to increase the weight is to add an insert at the bottom of the case.
+Adding an insert at the bottom of the case is one way to increase the weight.
 Depending on the keyboard, the insert can also improve the weight balance, enhancing the feel of the peripheral.

-Now, you can get inserts made from brass and stainless steel, as they are heavy materials.
+Now, you can get brass and stainless steel inserts, as they are heavy materials.
 You may also find wooden ones.